 Students completing the M.S. in Integrated Communication graduate to work in a variety of professional settings including:

 Mississippi College knows that busy adults need some extra help being truly successful in school, due to multiple standing responsibilities including family, full-time jobs and extracurricular activities.
-That’s why our courses are offered both in the evenings and online, in some instances.
+That’s why all of our courses are offered online.

 If you’re looking to earn your Master’s degree, don’t overlook the unique offerings in Mississippi College’s Department of Communication.
 Contact us today for more information.